paterson/selfstarter-stripe/README.md

 Selfstarter is a starting point.
 We made some specific choices with Selfstarter for Lockitron and we recommend you tailor it for your project:

-* We use Amazon Payments for payments.
-You can use [Stripe](https://stripe.com) or [WePay](https://www.wepay.com/).
-We used Kickstarter's awesome ```amazon_flex_pay``` gem.
-* We collect multi-use tokens from customers with Amazon Payments - this lets us collect payment information without charging the customer until we are ready to ship
 * Selfstarter doesn't come with any authentication, administration, mailers or analytics tools.
 We recommend adding a basic set of these so that you can message backers and manage orders.
 * There is a payment options component that allows you to define different packages or levels for people to puchase/support at.
 You can turn it on and off with a configuration setting.